Christian Behrendt is a 3D artist from Germany.

 Yes I try to participate in communities on a regular basis.
 There is a C4D forum I started visiting when I began with C4D in the first place, but also a few Discord servers, though it’s mostly a relatively loose affair.
 Apart from that I try to engage in communities tied to specific render engines.
 Basically whatever software I’m using at the moment is also part of my “community routine” – I think engaging in communities is a very rewarding activity – you get to know a lot of talented people and learn from them, and in turn you are able to help others out.

 Through work I also got the opportunity to get to know a lot of people over the years personally, of which some have become good friends.

-Cornelius for example I met, when he was looking for a permanent position a few years back and I invited him for an interview with the company I was working for back then.
+I met Cornelius Dämmrich for example when he was looking for a permanent position a few years back, and I invited him for an interview with the company I was working for back then.
 Since then I’m lucky to call him a very good friend of mine – because unbelievably he is an even better person than an artist 😉

 Yes my portfolio is kind of a mixed bag right now, which can be a problem I guess, but it also accurately reflects my interests, which are very broad.

 Generally I strive for a high degree of realism in everything I do.
 When I started out with 3D I was fascinated by the first freely available unbiased render engines and how much more realism you could get out of them compared to other engines at the time.
 Though my artistic skills at that point were very far off from producing any high quality artwork, I made it my point to learn as much as I could about the tools at my disposal.
 That way I kind of stumbled into ArchViz, as I often tried reproducing architectural photography.
 That’s why my portfolio is kind of slanted in that direction and also how I got my first permanent position as an artist which put even more emphasis on that direction.

 But those arch & product renders mostly reflect my technical interest in 3D.